 Campsites

 Campsites frequently dot this stretch of the AT, and the trail’s out-and-back length makes a great weekend backpacking trip.
 Our favorite site?
-The campsites near Rich Cove Gap, at 6.5 miles outbound from Dicks Creek Gap, are large, shady, and accommodate several tents.
+The campsites near Rich Cove Gap, at 6.5 miles outbound from Dicks Creek Gap, They’re large, shady, and accommodate several tents.
 There’s a spring nearby, and ample room to hang a few ENO hammocks for some incredible mid-hike relaxation.

 ADVENTURE INTO HIAWASSEE

-Before hitting the trail, swing into town to get your last-minute essentials for a night under the stars at our new hiking outfitter shop in Hiawassee, Trailful Outdoor Co.
-We carry a selection of quality hiking and backpacking gear, from fuel canisters, stoves and backpacking food to sleeping pads, sleeping bags, tents, and Osprey day packs and backpacks.
+Before hitting the trail, swing into town to get your last-minute essentials for a night under the stars at our hiking outfitter shop in Hiawassee, Trailful Outdoor Co.
+We carry a selection of quality hiking and backpacking gear, from fuel canisters, stoves, and backpacking food to sleeping pads, sleeping bags, tents, and Osprey day packs and backpacks.

 Already set for the trip?
 Head into town after the adventure to refuel at one of the great restaurants in Hiawassee.
 And then stop by Trailful to say hello to the Atlanta Trails crew!
 We’ve got a wall full of free trail info that features our favorite nearby waterfalls, mountain summits, and Appalachian Trail sections to help you find your next adventure.
 And we carry a wide selection of locally-made mountain and hiking-themed goods and gifts.
 We’d love to see you!